 But while “Yardie” often achieves a visual poetry due to Elba’s real-life expertise (he’s from Hackney and his DJ background influences the film’s dancehall sequences), the film is saddled with an extraneous narration that mercilessly distracts the viewer.

 Perhaps Elba felt the need to underscore what he’s showing us, but it has the effect of being in the theater with a patron who’s seen the film already and is yelling out what’s going to happen next.
 It is enough to sink the movie.

 Additionally, the adaptation of Victor Headley’s book by screenwriters Brock Norman Brock and Martin Stellman focuses more on genre expectations than the symbolic and cultural manifestations of loss that haunt the characters.

-A Nigerian produced film about Jamaica?
-Not typical especially with some many movies coming out of Nollywood.
+A Nigerian-produced film about Jamaica?
+Not typical especially with many movies coming out of Nollywood.